 About the Study

 The following report presents data collected from the AHP COVID-19 Benchmarking Study, an initiative designed to analyze the financial impact of the 2020 COVID-19 pandemic on healthcare philanthropy.
-This study is ongoing through the 2020 calendar year where each month from May to December, one round of the survey will be sent out to collect data on revenue goals and actuals during the pandemic.
-The first volume of this report represents data collected on activities ranging from October 2019 to April 2020.
+This study is ongoing through the 2020 calendar year where each month from May 2020 to December 2020, one round of the survey will be sent out to collect data on revenue goals and actuals during the pandemic.
+The second volume of this report represents data collected on activities ranging from October 2019 to May 2020.

 For future volumes of this report, respondents are encouraged to provide completed survey forms.
 They will have an opportunity to revisit surveys from previous months of data collection to complete their partial responses.
 Because of this, the following data in this report is subject to change within subsequent volumes of this study’s findings.